qwertymodo/Mercurial-Magic/README.txt

 ===============================================================================
 MSU-1 Pack specification

 MSU-1 packages are ZIP archives with the extension .msu1.
+These ZIP archives are only allowed to use 2 compression methods: Store (0x00) and Deflate (0x08).
+This effectively means that no MSU-1 package can exceed 4GB in size, and no individual file's uncompressed size can exceed 4GB either.
+The restriction is enforced by nall.

-They can follow 2 separate structures depending on the legality of the original game:
+They can follow 2 separate structures depending on the legality of the original
+game:

 MSU-1 Pack for Commercial Game.msu1
   patch.bps         Patch